mindsdb/mindsdb-docs-old/mindsdb-docs/docs/sql/connect/local.md

 # MindsDB as a SQL Database

 MindsDB provides a powerful MySQL API that allows to the users to connect to it using any mysql-client.
-To run MySQL API you will need to provide additional parameter on the server start:
+By default, on the server start MindsDB will satart http and mysql APIs.
+If you want to run only the mysql API provide that as a parameter on the server start:

 ```
-python3 -m mindsdb --api=http,mysql
+python3 -m mindsdb --api=mysql
 ```

-This will start MySQL API on a `127.0.0.1:47335` with the `mindsdb` as a default user and crete a `mindsdb` database.
+This will start MySQL API on a `127.0.0.1:47335` with the `mindsdb` as a default user and create a `mindsdb` database.
 To change the deafult parameters you need to extend the MindsDBs config.json or create another one and send it as a parameter to the serve start command as:

 ```
-python3 -m mindsdb --api=http,mysql --config=config.json
+python3 -m mindsdb --api=mysql --config=config.json
 ```

-In case you are using Docker, visit the [Docker docs](/deployment/docker/#extend-configjson).
+In case you are using Docker, visit the [Docker extend config docs](/deployment/docker/#extend-configjson).
 To read more about avaiable config.json options check the [configuration docs](/datasources/configuration/#extending-default-configuration).

 ## Connect